-Making sure that students feel valued and represented How does this work with academic representation? during their time at Royal Holloway is one of our top The PGR Collective contributes to the academic priorities, which is where our Collectives come in.
-They have their voices heard on campus and beyond.
+Making sure that students feel valued and represented during their time at Royal Holloway is one of our top priorities, which is where our Collectives come in.
+They help to give underrepresented groups a platform to have their voices heard on campus and beyond.

-As well as organising activities, events and campaigns, Collectives work with the SU to secure the general take part in their activities.
+As well as organising activities, events and campaigns, Collectives work with the SU to secure the general interests and rights of students.
+Joining any of our Collectives is completely free and even if you don't define into the group you can register as a supporter to take part in their activities.